Hackhard/Fetcher/README.md

 So I updated it to the different website folders, with 2 files, one for tor (tor_<website>_DOM_nodes.txt) and the other for non-tor (non_tor_<website>_DOM_nodes.txt), so that diff checking could be easier.

 For few websites which I had the cookie based approach (consent pages) didn't work as intended or has some flaws so I haven't added the cookie results.
 The `disp.txt` contains the scores and different information related to each site.

+## Status code Version

+   Used to fetch websites and find differences in the status codes returned from Tor and Non-Tor clients.
+Contains response path as well as status codes for each path generated.